vensarip/azure-content/articles/hyper-v-recovery-manager-capacity-planner.md

         -   All rules in the Remote Event Log Management group

 <a name="recovery"></a><h2>Step 2: Recovery site preparation</h2>

+If you are using Azure as the Recovery site or your on-premises Recovery site is not yet ready then this section can be skipped.
+If you skip this section you won't be able to measure the available bandwidth between the two sites.

 1. Identify the authentication method